petitmi/petitmi.github.io/content/bread/20230913-community-group-buying/index.md

 ### 2. Purchase Optimization

 This part is commonly used in various e-commerce analysis models.
-To attract more customers and enhance their purchasing experience, it is essential to conduct user analysis, marketing analysis, and implement a personalized recommendation system.
+To attract more customers and enhance their purchasing experience, it is essential to conduct **user analysis**, **product analysis**, **marketing analysis**, and implement a **personalized recommendation pipeline**.

 Understanding the **target customer base** and identifying **potential customers** is crucial.
 User segmentation based on factors such as occupation and consumption habits allows us to distinguish between existing customers and potential ones.
 Managing the user lifecycle can be achieved through the AARRR model, which stands for Acquisition, Activation, Retention, Referral, and Revenue.
 This model has been extensively researched and is a valuable tool.
 Additionally, specific sub-analyses like Traffic Source Analysis, Conversion Rate Analysis, and Repeat Purchase Analysis can be applied.

-When it comes to implementing a personalized recommendation system, Machine Learning Methods for prediction and ranking, as well as A/B Testing for evaluation, have reached a high level of maturity.
+When it comes to implementing a personalized recommendation system, Machine Learning Methods for prediction and ranking, as well as [A/B Testing](/20221001-ab-testing/) for evaluation, have reached a high level of maturity.

 ### 3. Loss Management